Programs Offered at Dance Attack!

 - Hand sanitizer and disinfectant wipes will be available upon entering and exiting the studio.

-- Masks or face coverings will be required for all staff and students to enter the studio.
+- Masks or face coverings will be required for all staff, students, and guests to enter the studio.

 - All Lost and Found items will be disposed of at the end of each week.